miltschek/OpenTTDAdmin/integrations/README.md

     - Grant this service account access to project: select the role 'Cloud Translation API User'.
 8. If not directed automatically, click on the newly created account and select 'Add Key'.
 9. Choose the 'JSON' format and download the key in a **secure place**.
-10. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to contain the path to the JSON key file:
+10. If using the library by your own, you may either use the default constructor that looks for the environment variable `GOOGLE_APPLICATION_CREDENTIALS` that contains the path to the JSON key file:
     - Linux-like: `export GOOGLE_APPLICATION_CREDENTIALS=/home/you/mykey.json`
     - Windows-like: `set GOOGLE_APPLICATION_CREDENTIALS=C:\Folder\mykey.json`
+11. Or the constructor accepting a path to the JSON key file as an argument.
+12. Or if you use [Genowefa](https://github.com/miltschek/OpenTTDAdmin/tree/main/genowefa) app, make sure to add the path to the `genowefa.json` configuration file:
+    - `google`/`key_file` to an absolute path or relative (of the current working directory) path to the JSON key file.

 **Caution**
 The Google Translation Service **does cost real money**.
 Please refer to the current price list.